-The Board shall establish a range of responses to harassment, intimidation, and bullying incidents and authorizes the Principal of each school, in conjunction with and the Anti-Bullying Specialist shall appropriately apply these responses, to define the range of ways in which school staff will respond once an incident of harassment, intimidation, or bullying is confirmed. and the The Superintendent shall respond to confirmed harassment, intimidation, and bullying, according to the parameters described in this Policy.
+The Board shall establish a range of responses to harassment, intimidation, and bullying incidents and the Principal and the Anti-Bullying Specialist shall appropriately apply these responses once an incident of harassment, intimidation, or bullying is confirmed.
+The Superintendent shall respond to confirmed harassment, intimidation, and bullying, according to the parameters described in this Policy.
 The range of ways in which school staff will respond shall include an appropriate combination of counseling, support services, intervention services, and other programs.
 The Board recognizes that some acts of harassment, intimidation, or bullying may be isolated incidents requiring the school officials respond appropriately to the individual(s) committing the acts.
 Other acts may be so serious or parts of a larger pattern of harassment, intimidation, or bullying that they require a response either at the classroom, school building, or school district level or by law enforcement officials.